This blog about Planning Healthy Camping Meals was originally published June 2019. It was updated with more great information in January 2020.

 Most mornings we had eggs, with bacon if we had fresh groceries.
 I also served fresh fruit when we had it or applesauce when we didn’t.

-We had juice, tea, broth, coffee or hot chocolate to ensure we started the day with some liquid to keep hydrated since it was hot most days of our trip.
+We had juice, tea, broth, coffee or hot chocolate to be sure we started the day with some liquid to keep hydrated since it was hot most days of our trip.
 Making sure our breakfasts include healthy food was important because we needed energy for the day.

 I measured out the dry ingredients for this pancake mix from Gluten Free on a Shoestring.
 Just add the liquid in the morning, stir and cook the pancakes on a griddle.
 A double batch of this recipe served 5 people without any leftovers.